Welcome to kindergarten admissions! Here's how to get started:

 Apply to Kindergarten

-- Explore DOE public elementary schools.
+- Explore DOE public elementary schools in MySchools.
 Save or list your favorite programs.

 - Add choices to your child’s application.

 - Apply one of three ways by Sunday, January 26, 2020.

 - Online with MySchools.
 During the application period, this option will be available 24 hours a day, 7 days a week, in Arabic, Bengali/Bangla, Chinese, English, French, Haitian Creole, Korean, Russian, Spanish, and Urdu.
 Don’t forget to click the Submit Application button —you'll know your application has been submitted when you see the confetti!

 - By phone at 718-935-2009.
 Call us Monday through Friday from 8am to 6pm.

 - In person at a Family Welcome Center.
 Visit us Monday through Thursday from 8am to 5pm and Friday from 8am to 3pm.
 Find locations and hours on our website.
 You can apply in person in over 200 languages.
 If you speak a language other than English, ask for an interpreter.
 The deadline to apply in person is January 21 at 5pm.